OCHA-DAP/hdx-python-database/documentation/main.md

 From 1.3.1, Database class refactored.
-With returns Database not Session object and can accept a prepare function called before Base.metadata.create_all. get_session can be used to obtain the session. get_reflected_classes, get_prepare_results methods added. build_view, build_views move into Database class and renamed prepare_view and prepare_views.
+With returns Database not Session object and can accept a prepare function called before Base.metadata.create_all. get_session can be used to obtain the session. get_engine, get_reflected_classes, get_prepare_results methods added. build_view, build_views move into Database class and renamed prepare_view and prepare_views.

 From 1.2.8, the sshtunnel dependency is optional.